yellowdog/python-examples/README.md

 ## yd-delete

 The `yd-delete` command deletes files or directories from a remote data store.
-See [Data Client Commands](#data-client-commands) for full documentation.
+See [Data Client](#data-client) for full documentation.

 ## yd-download

 The `yd-download` command downloads files from a remote data store to the local filesystem.
-See [Data Client Commands](#data-client-commands) for full documentation.
+See [Data Client](#data-client) for full documentation.

 ## yd-ls

 The `yd-ls` command lists files and directories in a remote data store.
-See [Data Client Commands](#data-client-commands) for full documentation.
+See [Data Client](#data-client) for full documentation.

 ## yd-upload

 The `yd-upload` command uploads local files or directories to a remote data store.
-See [Data Client Commands](#data-client-commands) for full documentation.
+See [Data Client](#data-client) for full documentation.